 When you hear the word “blog,” you might think of that one girl from high school who spent her Friday nights venting to an audience of five readers on WordPress (that’s me – I was that girl.)
-But blogs are more than just platforms to share personal essays or spill overwhelming emotions.
+But blogs of blogging SMB are more than just platforms to share personal essays or spill overwhelming emotions.
 In fact, in business, they can attract customers and reveal another side of you and your business.

 On many business websites, you’ll notice a Blog tab where relevant information is stored, written for an audience specific to that company’s field.
 This not only allows customers to connect and interact with you, but it provides insight into your brand and industry.

 As a small business, running a blog is especially important, because your relationships with clients are more intimate than the relationships clients have with most larger businesses.